State Street Investment Management: History

 State Street Investment Management is among the signatories of the "Principles for a Responsible Civilian Firearms Industry," which seeks to engage firearms manufacturers, dealers, and retailers in promoting gun safety.

 In 2025, State Street Global Advisors rebranded as State Street Investment Management and unveiled a new corporate logo, matching that of parent company State Street Bank.

+In January 2026, it was announced State Street Investment Management had agreed to acquire a 23% stake in Groww Asset Management, an Indian asset management company and subsidiary of Billionbrains Garage Ventures, for up to $64.2 million (₹5.8 billion).
+The transaction, which remains subject to regulatory approval, is intended to strengthen State Street’s presence in the Indian asset management market.

 Products and services

 State Street Investment Management creates customized investment strategies for institutions.
 SSGA manages the assets for clients by setting up commingled funds (otherwise known as common trust funds).

 In addition to institutional products, State Street Investment Management has 46 ETF investment products in the US market, as of March 2007.
 The ETFs track international and domestic indices based on market capitalization, investment style, sector, industry, or commodity.
 ETF products are also available in other parts of the world such as Belgium, France, Hong Kong, and Singapore under the streetTracks brand.

 The company has 26 Mutual Fund products divided by investment type: money markets, bonds, equities, and diversified funds of funds (also known as life style funds).

 State Street Investment Management partners with seven companies in various markets to produce local investment strategies for clients.
 They are Advanced Investment Partners; Asian Direct Capital Management; GovernanceMetrics International (GMI); Innovest Strategic Value Advisors, Inc.; Rexiter Capital Management Limited; Shott Capital Management, LLC; SSARIS Advisors, LLC; The Tuckerman Group, LLC; and Wilton Asset Management, LLC.